 - Supported raised beds consist of a mound of soil surrounded by a supportive edge or frame.
 Dimitrov said these beds are especially useful for sloped or uneven ground — you can build a flat surface on top of an uneven surface with this type of raised bed.

 - Containerized raised beds are what most people typically think of when they talk about raised garden beds, according to our experts.
 DeVito says they’re essentially large planters or pots.
 Containerized raised beds have taller sides and a base, and they can be used on lawns, walkways, decks, patios, driveways and porches.
 Dimitrov says you should be sure wherever you put the raised bed can tolerate its weight and the moisture it may give off.
 He notes that you may need to use more soil to fill a containerized raised bed, but they’re versatile and work well in high-traffic areas.

 How we picked the best raised garden beds

-While shopping for raised garden beds, experts said to think about the following factors:
+While shopping for raised garden beds, experts say to think about the following factors:

-- Type of bed: Raised ground beds are flat-topped mounds of soil that are 6 to 8 inches high and do not have elevated support frames.
+- Type of bed: Raised ground beds are flat-topped mounds of soil that are six to eight inches high and do not have elevated support frames.
 Supported raised beds consist of a mound of soil surrounded by a supportive edge or frame whereas containerized raised beds are essentially large planters or pots that have taller sides and a base.

 - Size: Survey your outdoor space and think about how much of it you want to dedicate to a raised garden bed, as well as where you want to position it.